augustmoehring/challenge-week-1/README.md

-# <Challenge 1>
+# Challenge 1

 ## Description

-This project involves me cloneing a website and changing it in order for it to meet accessibility standards
+This project involves me cloneing a website and changing it in order for it to meet accessibility standards.

 ## Installation